department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Appeal-PDF-Download-Initiative Brief.md

 > *What have you explicitly decided to **not** include and why?*
 > *How does this solution address your Assumptions & Risks?

-- Scope of this build is to make edits for the submission confirmation page for all three decision review forms (Supplemental Claims, Notice of Disagreement/Board Appeal, Higher-Level Review), and link to an already created endpoint that lets users download a print version of the confirmation page and a copy of their completed form.
+- Scope of this build is to make edits for the submission confirmation page for all three decision review forms (Supplemental Claims, Notice of Disagreement/Board Appeal, Higher-Level Review), starting with Board Appeal and link to an already created endpoint that lets users download a print version of the confirmation page and a copy of their completed form.
 - Lighthouse has created an endpoint that adds a watermark to the completed PDF package.

 #### Go-to-market